GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/01.601-610/06.I-Come-to-the-Garden-Alone/docs.md

 ---
+title: |
-title: 606.
-I Come to the Garden Alone
+    606. I Come to the Garden Alone - Church Hymnal 1941
 metadata:
-    description:
+    description: |
-    keywords: Church Hymnal, I Come to the Garden Alone, I come to the garden alone, And He walks with me
+        Church Hymnal 1941 606.
+I Come to the Garden Alone.
+I come to the garden alone, While the dew is still on the roses; And the voice I hear, falling on my ear, The Son of God discloses.
+CHORUS: And He walks with me, and He talks with me, And He tells me I am His own; And the joy we share as we tarry there, None other has ever known.
+    keywords:  |
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Come to the Garden Alone, I come to the garden alone.
+And He walks with me, and He talks with me,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 606. I COME TO THE GARDEN ALONE
+####  Church Hymnal 1941,

 ```txt
 1.